-CBD products sold in Europe which are genuinely from indica cannabis plants are illegal, in the EU CBD can only legally originate from hemp when sold as a food supplement.
+This applies in particular to Cannabidiol as CBD products sold in Europe which are genuinely from indica cannabis plants are illegal, in the EU CBD can only legally originate from hemp when sold as a food supplement.

 More likely, is that the terpene profile mirrors that of an indica cannabis plant and thus is thought to have relaxing effects.